bserdar/oca-spec/RFCs/003-bserdar-schema-format/README.md

   "classification": "...",
   "objectType": "...",
   "objectVersion": "...",
-  "schemaBase": "link to schema base",
-  "overlays": [
+  "layers": [
-     "overlay1",
-     "overlay2",
+     "layer1",
+     "layer2",
      ...
    ]
 }
 ```

-The schema links a schema base and overlays to create a schema that is
+The schema combined schema layers to create a schema that is
 localized, adopted to a particular context/jurisdiction, and
 versioned.
 It defines the entity type specified by the schema
 (objectType), the version of the specification (objectVersion), and